To ensure we can provide a quality and safe program for our happy and large Nippers group, our Nipper membership intake has now closed.

 There are additional requirements for both Nippers and Surf Lifesavers – please select the image below or scroll down this page to find out more about joining up a Nipper or a Surf Lifesaver.

 - Nippers is designed for children from 5 – 14 years of age.
 Age groups are determined based on the month and year a child is born.
 Nippers must be 5 years old by 30 September to start in U6.
 Any child turning 5 after this date will need to wait until the following season.

-- Each Nipper needs to attend a pool evaluation session– these begin in August.
+- Each Nipper needs to attend a pool evaluation session– these begin in August/September.

-- Each Nipper must sign up with an adult parent or guardian (Associate Members).
+- Each Nipper must sign up as part of a family with an adult parent or guardian (Associate Members).

 Nipper Parents (Associate Members):